-The minister of Economy, Trade and Company, Carlos Cuerpo, has carried out the opening of the Prizes CECA of Obra Social and Financial Education
+The Minister of Economy, Trade and Business, Carlos Cuerpo, inaugurated the CECA Obra Social and Financial Education Awards

-In this edition, the honorific prize to the international social path has been granted to the Fundación Fund Cultural Bancatlan of Honduras
+In this edition, the honorary award for international social trajectory was granted to Fundación Fondo Cultural Bancatlan of Honduras

-The association CECA, chaired by Isidro Fainé and composed of CaixaBank, Kutxabank and Cajasur Bank, ABANCA, Unicaja, Ibercaja Bank, Caixa Ontinyent, Colonya Pollença and Cecabank, as well as for more than thirty foundations, has presented today the award-winning initiatives in the Prizes CECA of Obra Social and Financial Education 2024, held in the Actual Casino of Madrid with Carlos's presence Cuerpo, minister of Economy, Trade and Company.
+CECA, the association chaired by Isidro Fainé and comprising CaixaBank, Kutxabank and Cajasur Banco, ABANCA, Unicaja Banco, Ibercaja Banco, Caixa Ontinyent, Colonya Pollença and Cecabank, as well as more than thirty foundations, today presented the initiatives honoured at the CECA Obra Social and Financial Education Awards 2024, held at the Real Casino de Madrid in the presence of Carlos Cuerpo, Minister of Economy, Trade and Business.

-The meeting recognises and promotes projects that they emphasise for its commitment to society and the improvement of the financial culture.
+The event distinguishes and disseminates projects that excel in their commitment to society and the improvement of financial literacy.
 With a total of 62 candidacies, have been delivered 22 prizes in ten categories and two special prizes.
-Between the members of the jury emphasise recognised experts from the Ministry of the Economy, Trade and Company, Comisión Nacional del Mercado de Valores, Fundación Lealtad, Centro Nacional de Investigaciones Oncológicas (National Cancer Research Centre), Funcas and The Confidential one.
+The members of the jury included renowned experts from the Ministry of Economy, Trade and Business, the National Securities Market Commission, Fundación Lealtad, the Spanish National Cancer Research Centre, Funcas and El Confidencial.

-Furthermore, the Managing Director of CECA, José María Méndez, has highlighted: “Build a responsible banking is more than a financial commitment, is a mission whose objective is transform lives and promote a company more inclusiva where every person has access to worthy” and fair economic opportunities to which it has added: “From the sector CECA have reasons more than justified to proclaim that we are something more that mere financial institutions; with our stock, drive the social change and provide the human progress, doing how much is in our hand to help to the most disadvantaged sections of society ”.
+Meanwhile, José María Méndez, the CEO of CECA, emphasised: 'Building a responsible banking sector is more than a financial commitment, it is a mission to transform lives and foster a more inclusive society where every person has access to fair and dignified economic opportunities'.
+Adding: 'The CECA sector has every reason to proclaim that we are more than just financial institutions; through our actions, we drive social change and facilitate human progress, doing everything in our power to help the most disadvantaged groups'.

 In the field of Obra Social, awards were presented in the following categories: Social Action, Culture and Heritage, Sport and Leisure, Local Development and Job Creation, Education and Research, and Environment.
 With regard to Financial Education, the categories established were: Children and Young People (0-25 years of age), Adults (26-65 years of age), Elderly (65+ years of age) and Entrepreneurs.
 A special jury award was also presented in each field.